horizontalsystems/horizontalsystems.github.io/index.md

 layout: default
 ---

-Eternal apps that don't fail and are designed to work indefintely.

-Horizontal Systems builds decentralized apps that are not dependent on any centrally-managed servers or human personnel.
+We build decentralized apps don't fail and are designed to work indefintely.
+These apps are peer-to-peer and don't dependent on any centrally-managed servers or human personnel.

-These apps are peer-to-peer and designed to operare indefinitely.

 <br/>